Blimpie

-Blimpie International, Inc., doing business as Blimpie (stylized as BLiMPiE), is an American submarine sandwich chain based in Scottsdale, Arizona.
+Blimpie International, Inc. is an American submarine sandwich chain based in Scottsdale, Arizona.
 It was founded in Hoboken, New Jersey, in 1964, by three friends, and has since endured three ownership changes.

 History

-1960s — mid-1970s
+1960s – mid-1970s

-The first Blimpie sub shop opened on May 16, 1964, in Hoboken by Tony Conza, Peter DeCarlo, and Angelo Baldassare, former high school friends and classmates at Saint Peter's Prep in Jersey City.
+The first Blimpie sub shop was opened on May 16, 1964, in Hoboken by Tony Conza, Peter DeCarlo, and Angelo Baldassare, former high school friends and classmates at Saint Peter's Prep in Jersey City.
 Inspired by the successful Point Pleasant operation Mike's Submarines (later Jersey Mike's Subs), the three speculated that a similar restaurant would do well in Hoboken.
 The store's name came about because Tony Conza preferred not to call the sandwiches subs, which he felt sounded like a greasy spoon.
 Conza preferred the term hoagies, but Hoboken residents were unfamiliar with the Philadelphia term.
 He scanned a dictionary until he found "Blimp", a word that sounded to him most like a sandwich.

-Late 1970s — 1989
+Late 1970s – 1989

 Conza felt that there was little potential in submarine sandwiches, and in 1984 opened Border Café, a tablecloth restaurant serving southwestern cuisine on Manhattan's Upper East Side.
 Although the Border Café did reasonably well at first, this shift in focus did not do the company much good.
 While Conza was turning his attention away from subs, competitor Subway, which was founded a year after the first Blimpie's was opened, was beginning an expansion drive that pushed it far ahead of Blimpie as the world's foremost submarine sandwich chain.

 After the Border Café's initial success, Conza opened two more of them in 1986, one in Woodstock, New York, and the other on the Upper West Side of Manhattan.
 However, the Border Café idea was a money loser.
 Despite $4.5 million in revenues for 1987 (its largest total yet), the company showed a net loss of $347,800 for the year.
 That year, only 30 new Blimpie restaurants were opened, and company stock was in free fall, bottoming out as low as 15 cents per share.
 Conza's interest in his core business began to return.
 Over the next couple of years, Atlanta became the company's biggest target for new Blimpie's franchises.
 In 1987, the company celebrated the opening of the 50th Blimpie's store in the Atlanta area by giving away 25,000 free sandwiches to customers there.

 Blimpie launched a quality-control program aimed at cleaning up its 140 New York restaurants, which had long been subpar.

-In 1989 Blimpie began testing a new low-calorie menu.
+In 1989, Blimpie began testing a new low-calorie menu.